PIH/openmrs-distro-pihemr/README.md

 ### Step 5: Set up the frontend

-To use the OpenMRS 3.x frontend, clone and install the frontendr:
+To use the OpenMRS 3.x frontend, clone and install the frontend:

 [openmrs-frontend-pihemr](https://github.com/PIH/openmrs-frontend-pihemr)